SummerGlauFC/sgfcup/README.md

 ## Notes

 The app also has the ability to serve a file through [nginx's X-Accel](https://www.nginx.com/resources/wiki/start/topics/examples/x-accel/).
 To use this, nginx must have a location block for `/get_image/`, like so:

     location /get_image/ {
         internal;

-        alias /path/to/project/img/; # note the trailing slash }
+        # keep the trailing slash!
+        alias /path/to/base/image/directory/;

+        # this may need to be customised based on your
+        # chosen directory structure.
+    }

 Then in `project/config.py`:

     {
-        "use_nginx_sendfile": False,
+        "use_nginx_sendfile": True,
         ...
     }